wizrox/mapProjOWMleafletJS/README.md

 # Disclaimer & Courtesy:
-I don't own any rights for this code , it's just an example for using "openweathermaps" with react.All the coding are snippets from the above mentioned git/tutorials/urls. any damage or loss by using this code will not cover under any liability by the developer. please analyze the risk associated with this code before using it in your projects.
+I don't own any rights for this code , it's just an example for using "openweathermaps" with react.All the coding are snippets from the links and resources mentioned in git/tutorials/urls section below.please analyze the risk associated with this code before using it in your projects.

 ## Steps to be followed to setup the environment for creating Application (Ubuntu mate)
 - Installing npm tools for creating a React App using commandlines/terminal as follows: